louahola/sous_chef/README.md

 Installs and configures a Jenkins server for cookbook testing.
 Additionally will create jobs for cookbook testing based on an attribute driven system.

-This service sets up a server with cookbook testing in mind.
-This includes configuring the ruby environment and installing any needed gems to get off the ground running bundle etc...
-Lastly the cookbook will configure and setup git and any ssh keys needed to communicate with the git server.
+This service sets up a server which will execute your specified cookbook testing, including ruby environment configuration, gem installation, bundler tasks, git and needed deploy keys.

 Notes
 =====
-This cookbook is not yet ready for the general use-case, as it has been written to the specific facts of CommerceHub's environment.
+This cookbook is not yet ready for the general use-case, as it has been written to the specifics of CommerceHub's environment.
 The largest assumptions made here are vSphere as hypervisor, and Ubuntu Linux as the client OS.

 If you would like to extend/adapt for your usage, we encourage you to file issues and welcome Pull Requests.